 …Just to name a few.

-The solution: A well-thought-out international business plan.
+The solution?
+A well-thought-out international business plan.

-Where to Begin with International Marketing
+Where to begin with international marketing

 That’s where an easy-to-use plugin like Weglot comes in handy.

 With just a few clicks, Weglot makes translating your website a breeze.
-Its hybrid approach to automatic and human translation ensures you provide the best possible content to localized audiences.
+Its hybrid approach to automatic and human translation helps you provide the best possible content to localized audiences.
 Plus, you can even invite team members and hire professional translators to assist you from inside your Weglot Dashboard.
 Handy, right?

 Your ‘why’ for entering the international market will likely vary from other business owners.
-Consequently, no two global marketing strategies will ever be identical – each will boast its own approaches, goals, and launch plans.
+Consequently, no two global marketing strategies will ever be identical – each will have its own approaches, goals, and launch plans.